About the WITNESS Library

 Will you distribute my resource/video on the WITNESS Library?

-While we are considering opening the WITNESS Library to materials created by other organizations, we do not currently have a timeline for doing so.
-If you do have a resource that you think valuable to the video activist community, feel free to contact us and we may review or highlight it on the WITNESS Blog.
+Generally we do not have the capacity to share all the great resources created by others, but if you do have a resource that you think valuable to the video activist community, feel free to contact us and we may review or highlight it on our social media channels or on the WITNESS Blog.